cwang22/buy-all-steam-games/readme.md

         cp .env.example .env
         php artisan key:generate

+Now you should fetch data for the first time, it may take about 10 minutes.

+        php artisan fetch

-Then you should setup cron jobs for Laravel, check [official document](https://laravel.com/docs/5.4/scheduling) for detail.
+Then you should setup cron jobs for Laravel, so prices can be fetched automatically, check [official document](https://laravel.com/docs/5.4/scheduling) for detail.